techbygiusi/Guides/Proxmox AMD GPU Passthrough/README.md

 ### Disclaimer

 In no way, shape, or form does this guide claim to work for all instances of Proxmox/GPU configurations.
 Use at your own risk.
 I am not responsible if you blow up your server, your home, or yourself.
-Surgeon General Warning: do not operate this guide while under the influence of intoxicating substances.
-Do not let your cat operate this guide.
-You have been warned.

 ## Let's Get Started (Pre-configuration Checklist)